gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     | Stop the right motor.

-| The code below runs the right motor for 1 sec then stops it.
+| The code below runs the right motor at speed 4, then after 2 sec, stops it.

 .. code-block:: python